 Enhance concentration

-Ginger is a fragrant herb with a deeply warming, citrusy scent and it has powerful antiseptic properties.
+Ginger is a sweet, fragrant spice with a deeply warming, citrusy scent.
+It has natural, powerful antiseptic properties making it a popular medicinal herb.

-Jasmine is fragrant and sweet smelling.
-Emotional feelings of love and joy are the main features.
+Jasmine is enriched with a floral and sweet essence.
+Emotional feelings of love and joy are the main features of Jasmine incense.

 Alleviate mood swings